Bekind-Labs/todoapp-lambda/README.md

 $ make deploy  # deploy to LocalStack
 ```

-How to show execution logs:
+How to show the execution logs:

 ```shell
 $ cd app/